apita1423/cosmoschronicles_pp5/README.md

 ---

-## Technologies Used
+## 🔭 Technologies Used

 ### Languages Used

 - HTML
 - CSS
 - Javascript
-- Python

 ### Frameworks Used

-- Django
-- React
+- ReactJS
 - Cloudinary
-- Bootstrap
+- React-Bootstrap

 ### Database Platform Used

- - CI's Postgre SQL
+ - CI's Postgres SQL

 ### Tools Used

-- VSCode - IDE used to create both Cosmos Chronicles frontend and backend.
+- VSCode - IDE used to create both Cosmos Chronicles' frontend and backend.
 - Github - To store the Cosmos Chronicles Repo.
 - Font Awesome - Icons used throughout the project.
 - Balsamiq - Used to create the wireframes.